 We and our collaborators at the National Cancer Institute, or NCI, will evaluate entinostat in a pivotal Phase 3 clinical trial in hormone receptor, or HR, positive locally advanced or metastatic breast cancer, which we refer to as advanced breast cancer.
 The Phase 3 clinical trial will be conducted by the Eastern Cooperative Oncology Group - American College of Radiology Imaging Network Cancer Research Group, or ECOG-ACRIN, under sponsorship and funding support from the NCI.
 We are supporting the Phase 3 clinical trial under a Cooperative Research and Development Agreement, or CRADA, with the NCI and a separate agreement with ECOG-ACRIN.
 The protocol for the Phase 3 clinical trial was reviewed and agreed upon by the FDA under a Special Protocol Assessment, or SPA, agreement with the NCI in January 2014.
-ECOG-ACRIN activated the trial in March 2014 with PFS data expected in mid-2017.
+ECOG-ACRIN activated the trial in March 2014 and we expect patient enrollment to begin in the second quarter of 2014.